 As the great winter feasts approach, brewing season is in full swing.
 Henry’s youngest son Mark helps his father take inventory of last year’s stock.

-Upstairs, his mother is entertaining the baker’s wife and eldest daughter.
+Upstairs, Mark’s mother is entertaining the baker’s wife and eldest daughter.

 They have brought over the two younger baker children, Oriel and Adam, to gather soul cakes with Mark’s sister Aphra.